Hans Faber

 "When in recent times a distressing irruption of barbarians raged savagely in nearly every kingdom of the Franks, it happened also that by the judgement of God they were routed in a certain Frisian district.
 Situated in a remote region and close to the great sea, it is called Norditi.
 This district, then, they undertook to destroy.
 The venerable bishop Rimbert was there at that time and, encouraged and prepared by his exhortations and instructions, the Christians joined battle with the enemy and laid low 10,377 of them, over and above the many who were slain crossing the streams as they sought safety in flight."

-It was archbishop Rimbert of Bremen, originally from the town of Turholt (Torhout) in Belgium who helped to lead the Frisians to victory.
+It was Archbishop Rimbert of Bremen, originally from the town of Turholt (Torhout) in Flanders, Belgium, who helped to lead the Frisians to victory.
 The Gesta speaks of a hill where Rimbert prayed to his god.
-Also, it says the hill is evergreen since.
-The exact spot where the battle took place is unknown, but it must have been near the modern town of Norden, region Ostfriesland.
-Some suggest Vikings had settled at the trading village of Nesse, then still located on the shores of the Wadden Sea.
-But strictly speaking this is speculation, as no archaeological evidence has been found yet to support this theory.
+Also, it says the hill has been evergreen since then.
+The exact spot where the battle took place is unknown, but it must have been near the modern town of Norden, in the Ostfriesland region.
+Some suggest Vikings had settled at the trading village of Nesse, which was still located on the shores of the Wadden Sea.
+But strictly speaking, this is speculation, as no archaeological evidence has been found yet to support this theory.

-The area liberated back then, possibly is the area of Norden together with parts of Harlingerland, Brokmerland, and of Wangerland.
-The number of casualties on Viking side are quite impressive.
-Even for Frisians.
+The area liberated back then, possibly is the area of Norden together with parts of Harlingerland, Brokmerland, and Wangerland.
+The number of casualties on the Viking side is quite impressive, even for Frisians.
 The Gesta is written two centuries after the battle.
-This implies we must be a bit cautious whether all facts presented are accurate.
+This implies we must be a bit cautious about whether all facts presented are accurate.
 So, it may not have been 10,377 slain Vikings at all.
 Maybe just 10,376, or as high as 10,378.
-The Gesta suggests that Vikings not only were killed by the swords, arrows, fists and spears of their opponents, but that, in fact, many of them drowned in streams during their retreat.
-Let's pretend you didn't read this, and still think they all were killed on the battlefield by the strong hands of Frisians.
+The Gesta suggests that Vikings were not only killed by the swords, arrows, fists, and spears of their opponents, but that, in fact, many of them drowned in streams during their retreat.
+Let's pretend you didn't read this and still think they were all killed on the battlefield by the strong hands of Frisians.

 Frisian myths and sagas in province Friesland, the Netherlands have been documented in the first half of the twentieth century.
 One of these concerns the Battle of Norditi too.
 It's clearly inspired by the Gesta but has some bonus facts.
 It goes as follows: